The Vintage Way

 I’m not saying everyone has to approach finances and family this way, but this was the American way in the early days of our nation.
 Entrepreneurship made up over 80 percent of all jobs.
 The rest of workers were apprenticed with the mindset of eventually owning their own business.
 Sadly, today those numbers are flipped.

 Most people work…

 …for someone else with little freedom or potential to one day own their job.
-Many moms join the workforce and leave children to a school system run by the government.
+Many moms join the workforce and leave their children to a school system run by the government.
 The impact on families has resulted in children who rarely see their parents and instead obtain their values, education, and direction from the state or federal government.
 The loss of the family business—a common family vision—is another factor contributing to the demise of family life.